 Humanity is eternally called to give God everything and to serve only Him (1 Samuel 7:3).
 Every means by which we understand who we are, both individually and universally, must be obedient to God and His will (Exodus 19:5).
 To say “I am a gay Christian” is to say, “I am one who views my faith through the lens of my fleshly desires in a way that makes it okay for me to pursue both God and sin.”
 It places Christianity in a narrative defined by an opposing identity that is against the will of God.

 The problem with this narrative is that humanity was not created to live in sin.

-Christians proclaim the truth that we are created to exist in the measureless expanse of Christ Himself (Phil.
-1:21).
-Christianity as presented in Scripture makes precisely zero allowances for any retention of self-definition that is false and not surrendered to the authority of Christ (Matt.
-16:24-27).
+Christians proclaim the truth that we are created to exist in the measureless expanse of Christ Himself (Philippians 1:21).
+Christianity as presented in Scripture makes precisely zero allowances for any retention of self-definition that is false and not surrendered to the authority of Christ (Matthew 16:24-27).
 We are to completely and utterly submit to Christ and His will.

 A few months ago, I was again contemplating my views on why I do not call myself a “gay Christian,” trying to determine why it would be important for me to claim that designation.
 Possibilities included the fact that my desires influence the way I understand the workings of my mind, and that my desires affect my relationships and how I relate to other people in general.

 As I was going through this line of reasoning, I realized that I could replace “my desires” with “my sin,” and the logic was the same.
 My sin influences the way I understand the workings of my mind.
 My sin affects each and every one of my relationships and affects how I relate to other people in general.
 The part of me that belongs to Christ, the part that is fighting to become the whole of me, cannot reconcile the melding of my faith with a lifestyle that is in direct contradiction to what the Author of that faith has commanded.
 To belong to Christ means I cannot be defined by sin.